cfneuhaus/fast_mit_apriltags/README.md

 The changes improve the performance from around 5 fps to around 15 fps for a 640x480 camera image on my machine.

+# Copyright and License

+This library is based on the implementaton by [Michael Kaess](http://people.csail.mit.edu/kaess/apriltags/).
+Just like his library, this library is available as open source under GNU LGPL version 2.1.

 # Publication

 Ed Olson, [AprilTag: A robust and flexible visual fiducial system](http://april.eecs.umich.edu/papers/details.php?name=olson2011tags), Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), 2011